course page main image

 Filmmaking with a Foundation Year - BA (Hons)

 Are you passionate about creating high-production films?
-Our BA (Hons) Filmmaking with a Foundation Year will develop your technical skills and knowledge to achieve your dream career....
+Our BA (Hons) Filmmaking with a Foundation Year will develop your technical skills and knowledge to pursue your dream career.
+On this course, you’ll start by exploring fundamental core skills such as media production, academic writing, researching and collaborative practice using state-of-the-art facilities and studios, which will prepare you to start the first year of the BA (Hons) degree.

 • Level Foundation